DnFreddie/ansible-sysops-collection/loki/README.md

 Requirements
 ------------

-This role only requires **Podman** but can be easily converted to Docker.
-Just literally swap `containers.podman.podman_container` with Docker.
+This role only requires Podman, but it can be easily converted to Docker.
+To do this, simply replace `containers.podman.podman_container` with the equivalent Docker module.

+Additionally, I changed the context of the files to `container_file_t`, which allows SELinux to permit these files to be used as volumes.

 Role Variables
 --------------